Ruby on Rails

 - fall into the Online Shopping category.

-Most of the sites using Ruby on Rails are from the United States, the United Kingdom, and Australia.
+Most of the sites using Ruby on Rails are from the United States, the United Kingdom, and India.

 - Japan 4.6%

-Most Ruby on Rails users speak English, German, or Spanish.
+Most Ruby on Rails users speak English, Spanish, or German.

 - Japanese 2.8%